SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

     - As *project name*, enter `partner-reference-application`.
     - Select `Node.js` as your *runtime*.
     - As *productive runtime capabilities*, select *SAP HANA Cloud* and *User Authentication via XSUAA*.
-    - For the deployment, select *Clound Foundry: MTA Deployment*.
+    - For the deployment, select *Cloud Foundry: MTA Deployment*.
 As a result, support for multi-target applications (MTA) is added.

     As a result, a folder called `partner-reference-application` is created, which includes a set of files to start an SAP Cloud Application Programming Model project.